pfsense/docs/source/firewall/aliases.rst

 Bulk Import
 -----------

-On the main alias screen, click |up| and the **Bulk Import** screen will be presented.
+On the main alias screen, click |fa-upload| **Import** and the **Bulk Import** screen will be presented.
 A large text area on this page is used for IP address or CIDR entries.
 They may be entered/pasted here, one per line, to create a large alias quickly.